waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Pit 1: (4, 7)
 - Pit 2: (5, 12)
 - Pit 3: (11, 2)
-- Note: Need to find more boulders/pits.
-Likely 4 total.
+- Note: Boulders pushed into these pits will appear as obstacles on B2F.

 ## Party
 - KIMCHI (Gloom): Lv 21.